Predictions for 2005

 • (who may or may not release a Sub-$500 , an , a dual-G4 or a G5 toaster) manages to surprise everyone yet again, revealing some new cool widget that sparks waves of geek lust all over the planet.

 • hits the shelves.
 The usual zealots complain (loudly) about the upgrade price.
-Three months later, announces a new set of "revolutionary" and "unique" Longhorn features.
+Three months later, announces a new set of “revolutionary” and “unique” features.

 • continues to suck.

-• Address Book too, especially where LDAP support is concerned.
+• too, especially where support is concerned.

 • is updated with a “publish to Music Store” feature, making it possible for everyone to sell their own music online. .com is reborn, but with an brushed metal decor.